SergioDeluque1/SergioDeluque1-/README.md

 -->

-- 💬 Ask me about programming in general, I am always <br> available to help and learn together.

 <!--
 - 📫 How to reach me:
    - <a><img height="25" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/discord/discord.png"> [Discord](https://discord.com/): Leandra#1163 </a>
 -->
-- 👯 I’m looking to collaborate on opensource and group projects.

 <!-- Create a tabular data for blog posts-->
 ### ✔️ I'm currently learning